benbjohnson/litestream.io/content/tips/index.md

 ## Multiple applications replicating into location can corrupt

-Multiple applications replicating into the same bucket can cause situations where you will be unable to restore.
+Multiple applications replicating into the same bucket & path can cause situations where you will be unable to restore.
 It is _your_ responsibility to ensure you do not have multiple applications replicating concurrently.
 In the off-chance that it does happen, and you're unable to restore, you may see an error along